Buying Guide: Selecting the Right Mattress Size

 If you still aren't convinced that bigger is better, we're here to help you learn about the different mattress sizes with this easy mattress size guide so you can rest assured you found the perfect mattress match for you.

 Did you know the average person moves more than 40 times a night, including a dozen full body turns?
 If you choose a mattress that's too small, you're going to alternate between trading groggy elbows with your partner and rolling off onto the floor.
 While it may be easy to forget, mattress size dimensions matter.

 To ensure you don't waste your precious beauty rest, here's a breakdown of your mattress size options and various mattress size measurements.

 Are you thinking about a full mattress?
-These are also 75 inches long—the same length as a twin—but a full-sized mattress is 52 inches wide, an extra 15 inches compared to a twin.
-This size mattress typically doesn't work well for most couples since it leaves only 27 inches of personal space per sleeper—that's less sleep space than a crib!
-But, if you're debating a twin vs. full mattress for yourself, this mattress size option provides much more room for an individual than a twin mattress.
+These are also 75 inches long—the same length as a twin—but a full-sized mattress is 54 inches wide, an extra 15 inches compared to a twin.
+This size mattress typically doesn't work well for most couples since it leaves only 27 inches of personal space per sleeper—that's about the same amount of sleep space as a crib!
+But, if you're debating a twin vs. full mattress for yourself, this mattress size provides much more room for an individual than a twin mattress.

 What about a queen mattress size?
 At 60 inches wide and 80 inches long, it is roomier than a full mattress.
 Queen size mattresses are a good fit for master bedrooms that are designed to hold larger beds.
-This size is a typical choice for a first mattress for a couple, particularly couples who don't mind snuggling as the sleeping space per person is smaller than a twin-size bed (30″ x 80″ vs. 38″ x 75″).
+This size is a great first mattress for a couple, particularly couples who don't mind snuggling as the sleeping space per person is smaller than a twin-size bed (30″ x 80″ vs. 38″ x 75″).
 Also, many single folks who just want to be able to spread out at night choose a queen size mattress.

 (*If you're really in need of some extra room, you can order a custom mattress at an even larger size!)